brettwhitney/R4ds/Welcome/introduction.md

 ### Hypothesis Generation vs. Hypothesis Confirmation

+#### Hypothesis Generation

-Hypothesis Generation… - Look deeply at data and create a hypothesis about why it behaves a certain way. - Informal evaluation of hypotheses, through personal skepticism and challenging the data
+  - Look deeply at data and create a hypothesis about why it behaves a certain way.
+  - Informal evaluation of hypotheses, through personal skepticism and challenging the data

+#### Hypothesis Confirmation

-Hypothesis Confirmation… - Often requires sophisticated stats - Can only use an observation one time (little confused about what this means in this context)
+  - Often requires sophisticated stats
+  - Can only use an observation one time (little confused about what this means in this context)

 Visualization and modeling are not exclusive to either the generation or confirmation activity\!